tsalzinger/grails-augmented-resources/readme.md

 ##CURRENT FEATURES##

 * add content to any text based resource (eg. js, css, less, etc.) via simple configuration
-* choose between prepending ('before') and appending ('after') the content to the file - or do both!
+* choose between prepending and appending the content to the file - or do both!
+* specify resources to augment with ant patterns

 ##CONFIGURATION##

-The following configurations can be made atm:
+The following configurations are supported:

 ###grails.resources.mappers.augment.includes###
 A list of ant patterns of all resources to include into the augmentation process.
 Defaults to ['less/\*\*/\*.less*, 'css/\*\*/\*.css', 'js/\*\*/\*.js']